lukesmallman1993/Guess-What-Trivia/README.md

 3. As a user, I would like the game to be interactive.
  - The game has multiple buttons that you can interact with.
  - All questions are interactive with hover over features to make it easier for the user.
+ - The answers for the questions are either red or green depending if the correct answer has been chosen.
+E.g. green highlighted button means you have chosen the correct answer.

 4. As a user, I want to see a section on how to play the game.
- - There is a section on the home page for the user to understand how to play the game, just incase the user gets confused.
+ - There is a section on the home page for the user to understand how to play the game, just incase the user needs clarification on said game.

 5. As a user, I want to have a section where I can log my highscore.
- - After finishing the game you can log your name and highscore.
+ - After finishing the game you can log your name and highscore, this compares to previous high scores so you can see who has achieved the highest/lowest etc.
- - This can be accessed on the home page.
+ - This can be accessed via the home page.

 ### **Manual Testing**